abhirathmahipal/BooksGalore/README.md

 - I chose not to use an ORM and instead chose to write queries by hand as I felt it isn't that big a project.
 - Why no proper commit messages?
 I forgot to commit in the start.
 - Used a library called Flask-Login as manually setting and retrieving cookies would have been painful.
+- Why an old version of Angular?
+I've used Angular 1.5 in the past and I felt it would save me some time.

 ## References
 Webpages that I found myself frequently going to.
-- Python and Flask's documentations.
+- Python and Flask's documentations
 - http://getbootstrap.com/getting-started/#examples
 - https://github.com/shekhargulati/flask-login-example/blob/master/flask-login-example.py
 - Read about Angular and Flask interpolation since they use the same symbol